adamski/aubio-android/README.md

 # aubio-android
-Android NDK module for Aubio
+Android NDK module for Aubio http://aubio.org

+Includes precompiled static libraries for arm and arm-v7, built with NDK 9.

 Important: Set your NDK_MODULE_PATH with
 ```bash